-Current St John Payne Students will complete two application forms in the Spring Term.
-The First Application Form will register their interest in our Sixth Form whilst the Second Application Form allows them to indicate the subjects they would like to study at A Level based on the timetable that will be in place for the next academic year.
-Further details will be shared with the students immediately after the Open Evening but the final deadline for the First Application Form will be 4pm on Friday 5th February 2021.
+Current St John Payne Students will complete two online application forms in the spring term.
+The first application form will register their interest in our Sixth Form whilst the second application form allows them to indicate the subjects they would like to study at A Level based on the timetable that will be in place for the next academic year.
+Further details will be shared with the students on receipt of their mock examination results but the final deadline for the first online application will be 4pm on Friday 10th March 2023.

-External Students should complete the application form contained within this prospectus and return this to the school by 4pm on Friday 5th February 2021.
+External Students should complete the online application form by 4pm on Friday 10th March 2023.